davesnx/html_of_jsx/README.md

 let html: string = Html_of_jsx.render(element);
 ```

-Check the [demo/server.re](./demo/server.re) file to see a full example with a tiny HTTP server.
+Check the [demo/server.re](./demo/server.re) file to see a full example.

 ## [Documentation](https://davesnx.github.io/html_of_jsx/html_of_jsx/index.html)